Top 10 Best Minnesota Twins Players of All Time

 15 Zoilo Versalles

-When Twins fans think of Zolio, they think back to 1965, yes that championship year.
-Under the tutelage of Twins' 3rd base coach Billy Martin, Zolio led the American League in plate appearances (728), at bats (666), runs scored (126), doubles (45), triples (12), extra-base hits (76) and total bases (308) en route to his MVP award.
-Zolio played in 2 All-Star Games (1963 and 1965), and was a great fielder who won Gold Gloves (1963 and 1965), and is a member of the Twins' Hall of Fame.
+When Twins fans think of Zoilo, they think back to 1965, the championship year.
+Under the tutelage of Twins' third base coach Billy Martin, Zoilo led the American League in plate appearances (728), at-bats (666), runs scored (126), doubles (45), triples (12), extra-base hits (76), and total bases (308), en route to his MVP award.
+Zoilo played in two All-Star Games (1963 and 1965), was a great fielder who won Gold Gloves in 1963 and 1965, and is a member of the Twins Hall of Fame.

 Its Joeysworld